MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/common-email-error-messages.md

 ## Scenario

-**Sample**: Configuration on Automatic Record Creation and Update Rule
+Sample: Configuration on **Automatic Record Creation and Update Rule**

 - The **Create contact for unknown sender** option should be selected.
 - Set condition criteria to **Any incoming email**.